 Safety: Please remind your students and chaperones that they are entering into a national park and everything here is to be protected.
 This is a natural environment where they will see wildlife, plants and rocks which should not be harmed or removed from the park.
 Potential hazards in the area include bees, wasps, trip and fall hazards.
 Students will learn how to avoid these hazards and be alert to other safety concerns.
 Students with allergies should bring their medication, especially for bee and wasp stings.
 Rangers DO NOT provide medication to park visitors.
 It is recommended to bring a first aid kit, or multiple first aid kits for chaperones/hike leaders.

+Check the Weather: So that you know what to plan and pack for, check the weather before you leave at 7-Day Forecast 40.54N 121.56W (weather.gov).

 Chaperones: Please inform chaperones that they will be visiting a site where they are responsible for the safety and supervision of the campers they are assigned.
 Please ensure that one adult sleeps in each tent cabin when campers are under age 18.

 Clothing: Please have students and chaperones bring and wear appropriate clothing for predicted weather and to be prepared for the weather to change.
 Students and chaperones should wear long pants, hats, and close-toed shoes while hiking.
 If possible, dress in layers and use sunscreen.
 Prepare for cold nights and mornings.